pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

           return hits;
        }

-May 6th, 2013 - Android Project: Chess OR Photo Album OR Roll Your Own {#may-6th-2013---android-project-chess-or-photo-album-or-roll-your-own}
+May 6th, 2013 - Android Project: Chess OR Photo Album OR Roll Your Own
 ----------------------------------------------------------------------

 You will continue working in pairs.
 You are allowed to roll your own project (RYO) but if you choose to do so, you must get approval from Prof. Venugopal.

-### Photo Album {#photo-album}
+### Photo Album

 You are not required to carry over all the functionality from the Swing implementation.
 Instead, you will implement a smaller set, as described